Race and health in the United States: Segregation

 Some researchers suggest that racial segregation may lead to disparities in health and mortality.
 Thomas LaVeis (1989; 1993) tested the hypothesis that segregation would aid in explaining race differences in infant mortality rates across cities.
 Analyzing 176 large and midsized cities, LaVeist found support for the hypothesis.
 Since LaVeist's studies, segregation has received increased attention as a determinant of race disparities in mortality.
 Studies have shown that mortality rates for male and female African Americans are lower in areas with lower levels of residential segregation.
 Mortality for male and female European Americans was not associated in either direction with residential segregation.

 In a study by Sharon A. Jackson, Roger T. Anderson, Norman J. Johnson and Paul D. Sorlie the researchers found that, after adjustment for family income, mortality risk increased with increasing minority residential segregation among Blacks aged 25 to 44 years and non-Blacks aged 45 to 64 years.
 In most age/race/gender groups, the highest and lowest mortality risks occurred in the highest and lowest categories of residential segregation, respectively.
 These results suggest that minority residential segregation may influence mortality risk and underscore the traditional emphasis on the social underpinnings of disease and death.

 Rates of heart disease among African Americans are associated with the segregation patterns in the neighborhoods where they live (Fang et al. 1998).
 Stephanie A. Bond Huie writes that neighborhoods affect health and mortality outcomes primarily in an indirect fashion through environmental factors such as smoking, diet, exercise, stress, and access to health insurance and medical providers.
 Moreover, segregation strongly influences premature mortality in the US.

+A 2024 study found that residential segregation resulted in negative birth outcomes for non-Hispanic Black infant populations in the area, while no comparable effects were detected for non-Hispanic White infant populations.